BenjaminSmiths/qex-lb-ts-console/README.md

 Open `http://localhost:8080` in your browser.

-> Note: Demo username/password can be found [here](https://github.com/rangle/typescript-react-redux-starter/blob/master/server/users.json)
+> Note: To Add a username/password Post a new one to the Users table using the swagger interface [here](http://localhost:3000/explorer/#/)

 ### Tests